The effective speed of sound in cosmological perturbation theory: Summary and Conclusions

 \section{Summary and Conclusions}

-In order to determine the rate of expansion of the Universe using the Friedmann equations, it is required to know how background pressure $\bar{p}$ of the matter content is related to its energy density $\bar{\rho}$.
-Similarly, in order to determine the evolution metric perturbations about the FRW background universe, a relation between the perturbation in pressure $\delta p$ of the matter content and perturbation in energy density $\delta \rho$ is required to be known.
-While equation of state parameter $w$ relates the background pressure to the energy density, it is the speed of sound which relates the perturbation in pressure to that in the energy density.
+In order to determine the rate of expansion of the Universe using the Friedmann equations, it is required to know how the background pressure $\bar{p}$ of the matter content is related to its energy density $\bar{\rho}$.
+Similarly, in order to determine the evolution of metric perturbations about the FRW background universe, a relation between the pressure perturbation $\delta p$ and the energy density perturbation $\delta \rho$ must be established.
+While the equation of state parameter $w$ relates the background pressure to the energy density, it is the speed of sound that relates the perturbations in pressure to those in the energy density.

-For a single barotropic fluid, the speed of sound is related to the equation of state parameter and in every gauge of cosmological perturbations, $\delta p$ is proportional to $\delta \rho$.
-The ratio $\delta p/\delta \rho$ for barotropic perfect fluids is the square of the adiabatic speed of sound $c_{a}^{2} = \dot{\bar{p}}/\dot{\bar{\rho}}$.
-This means that for barotropic perfect fluids, the uniform energy density gauge coincide with the gauge in which pressure is uniform.
-However this is not always true in the case of a single canonical or non-canonical scalar fields, where, in general, $\delta p$ is not proportional to $\delta \rho$ in every gauge.
-Consequently, for scalar fields, in general, the uniform energy density gauge does not coincide with the gauge in which pressure is uniform.
-In fact since both $\delta p$ and $\delta \rho$ are gauge dependent quantities and their ratio would depend on the choice of gauge.
-Moreover, this ratio at each length scale of perturbations depend on the value of $\delta p$ and $\delta \rho$ which makes it a length dependent (or equivalently $k$ dependent) quantity.
+For a single barotropic fluid, the speed of sound is related to the equation of state parameter, and in every gauge of cosmological perturbations, $\delta p$ is proportional to $\delta \rho$.
+The ratio $\delta p/\delta \rho$ for barotropic perfect fluids is the square of the adiabatic speed of sound, $c_{a}^{2} = \dot{\bar{p}}/\dot{\bar{\rho}}$.
+This implies that for barotropic perfect fluids, the uniform energy density gauge coincides with the gauge in which pressure is uniform.
+However, this is not always true in the case of single canonical or non-canonical scalar fields, where, in general, $\delta p$ is not proportional to $\delta \rho$ in every gauge.
+Consequently, for scalar fields, the uniform energy density gauge generally does not coincide with the gauge in which pressure is uniform.
+In fact, since both $\delta p$ and $\delta \rho$ are gauge-dependent quantities, their ratio depends on the choice of gauge.
+Moreover, this ratio at each length scale of perturbations depends on the values of $\delta p$ and $\delta \rho$, which makes it a length-dependent (or equivalently $k$-dependent) quantity.

-The speed of sound of a matter content (barotropic perfect fluid, canonical scalar field, non-canonical scalar field) is a property of matter and therefore it must depend only on the nature of the matter content of the universe not on the scale of perturbation or the choice of gauge.
-Hence, defining the square of the speed of sound as a ratio of $\delta p$ by $\delta \rho$ is not meaningful in every cases.
+The speed of sound of a matter component (be it a barotropic perfect fluid, a canonical scalar field, or a non-canonical scalar field) is an intrinsic property of that matter; therefore, it must depend only on the physical nature of the matter content and not on the scale of perturbation or the choice of gauge.
+Hence, defining the square of the speed of sound simply as the ratio of $\delta p$ to $\delta \rho$ is not meaningful in all cases.